 - Cancellation policies for inclement weather, natural disasters or other situations where the mission will continue, but civilian operations may be shut down.

 Family Child Care (FCC)

-Individual care providers operate both on military installations and in approved locations off-installation.
-These services can offer care during off-hours, on weekends, or on holidays.
-Another benefit with this option is that siblings who range in ages can stay together in one place making the pick-up, drop off, and everything in-between streamlined for busy parents.
+Individual care providers operate on military installations and in approved locations off-installation.
+These services can offer care during off-hours, on weekends or on holidays.
+Another benefit with this option is that siblings who range in ages can stay together in one place, making the pick-up, drop off and everything in-between streamlined for busy parents.

-- Ensure any persons offering in-home child care is a vetted participant in the FCC program
+- Ensure any person offering in-home child care is a vetted participant in the FCC program.

 Exceptional Family Member Program (EFMP) Respite Care